 Described as having a “wonderfully controlled soprano voice” by Alex Ross of the New York Times and “an astonishing presence” by Jennifer de Poyen of the San Diego Union Tribune, Canadian soprano Stacey Fraser’s eclectic musical interests have led her to sing on international operatic, concert and theatre stages across the United States, Canada, Asia and Europe.
 She has appeared as a soloist for the San Diego Opera, the Tony Award winning La Jolla Playhouse, the Kennedy Center in Washington D.C., Taipei National Concert Hall in Taiwan, ISCM Taiwan, the Musicasa Concert Hall in Tokyo, Japan, the Thailand Composition Festival, the Americké Jaro Festival in Prednasek, Czech Republic, Red Square Gallery Hong Kong, the Festival Eduardo Mata in Oaxaca, Mexico, Vancouver Symphony, Kazan Co-Op Theatre in Halifax, Nova Scotia, South Dakota Symphony, La Jolla Symphony, San Bernardino Symphony, Banff Centre, Tanglewood Music Center, Asia Society NYC, Alice Tully Hall at Lincoln Center and the world renowned La MaMa Experimental Theatre in New York City.

-Stacey is dedicated to the performance of vocal works by modern Asian-American composers and is a long-time collaborator of Japanese composer Koji Nakano, grand prize winner of the 2008 S & R Foundation award.
+Stacey is dedicated to the performance of vocal works by modern Asian-American composers and is a long-time collaborator of Japanese composer Koji Nakano, past grand prize winner of the S & R Foundation award.
 Ms. Fraser has recorded Nakano’s Ancient Songs (2007) for solo voice as well as his chamber piece Time Song II, Howling through time for soprano, percussion, and flute (2006).
-Fraser gave the world premiere of Nakano’s new work for soprano entitled Arigatoo from the opera Spiritual Forest at the Kennedy Center in 2011.
-She performed the Asian premiere at the Taipei National Concert Hall in Taiwan.
-She has since performed the world premiere of Nakano’s Worldscape III for soprano, pipa, and electronics at the Pacific Asia Museum in Pasadena, California (2015) and premiered his newest work Imagined Sceneries for two sopranos, koto and chamber ensemble at Scripps College in 2016.
+Fraser gave the world premiere of Nakano’s new work for soprano entitled “Arigatoo” from the opera Spiritual Forest (2011) at the Kennedy Center and the Asian premiere at the Taipei National Concert Hall in Taiwan.
+She has since performed the world premiere of Nakano’s Worldscape III for soprano, pipa, and electronics at the Pacific Asia Museum in Pasadena, California (2015) and his newest work Spiritual Forest for soprano, shinobue and chamber ensemble at California State University San Bernardino in 2019.
 Ms. Fraser’s articles on Nakano’s vocal music have been published by Cambridge Scholar Press (2009) and the College Music Symposium (2011).